Dan Carlin

-Dan Carlin (born November 14, 1965) is an American podcaster and political commentator.
-Previously a professional radio host, Carlin hosts three popular independent podcasts: Hardcore History, Hardcore History: Addendum, and Common Sense, for which he received recognitions and awards, including best educational and history podcasts, and ranking among the best podcasts of all time.
-His first book was published in 2019, and he has been involved in a range of other media appearances and collaborations.
+Daniel L. Carlin (born November 14, 1965) is an American podcaster and political commentator.
+Previously a professional radio host, Carlin hosts three popular independent podcasts: Hardcore History, Hardcore History: Addendum, and Common Sense, for which he received recognitions and awards, including best educational and history podcasts.
+His debut book, The End Is Always Near, was published in 2019, and he has been involved in a range of other media appearances and collaborations.

-Background
+Early life and education

+Daniel L. Carlin was born in Los Angeles County, California, on November 14, 1965.
+He is the son of Academy Award nominated actress Lynn Carlin and film producer Ed Carlin.

+Carlin obtained a B.A. degree in history from the University of Colorado, Boulder.

+Career

-Carlin obtained a Bachelor of Arts degree in history from the University of Colorado Boulder.
-He broke into the television news business in Los Angeles in the late 1980s and covered the 1992 Los Angeles riots.
+Carlin broke into the television news business in Los Angeles in the late 1980s and covered the 1992 Los Angeles riots.
 He has worked as a television news reporter, an author, a columnist, and a radio talk show host.
-No longer broadcasting on terrestrial radio, Carlin has achieved recognition in internet radio, podcasting, and the blogosphere.
+Carlin has also achieved recognition in internet radio, podcasting, and the blogosphere.

-Carlin is the son of Academy Award nominated actress Lynn Carlin and film producer Ed Carlin.
-He lives in Eugene, Oregon, and was formerly a reporter for KVAL-TV.
+Carlin lives in Eugene, Oregon, and was formerly a reporter for KVAL-TV.